-The Council is a strengths-based group approach to promote boys' and young men's safe and healthy passage through pre-teen and adolescent years.
+The Council is a strengths-based group approach for boys and youth who identify with male development to promote their safe and healthy passage through pre-teen and adolescent years.
 The Council meets a core developmental need in boys for strong, positive relationships.
 In this structured environment, boys and young men gain the vital opportunity to address masculine definitions and behaviors and build their capacities to find their innate value and create good lives - individually and collectively!

 The Council aims to promote boys’ natural strengths, and to increase their options about being male in today’s world.
 The Council challenges myths about how to be a “real boy” or “real man”.

 It engages boys in activities, dialogue, and self-expression to question stereotypical concepts and to increase boys’ emotional, social, and cultural literacy by promoting valuable relationships with peers and adult facilitators.

 In a safe and action-oriented context, boys can identify the positive and not-so-positive definitions about being male today.
 They are invited to define the “male box” that shapes and constricts their growth.
 The Council lets boys examine the messages that define being male, and gives boys new and different options for self-expression and team experiences, promoting skill building and safe, healthy, positive, and diverse identities.

 The Council gender-specific approach engages boys, acknowledging and incorporating male propensities while also offering stress reducing activities along with thoughtful exploration of common attitudes, conditions, and behaviors.

 Complete Set of Curricula

 The Complete Set comes with the Facilitator Manual and all six Activity Guides —

 fully developed male-responsive curricula to engage, challenge, celebrate, develop, and unite boys.
 Order the Complete Set and Save!